Wimbledon star Emma Raducanu ‘always heading for great things’, teachers say | Press and Journal

 “If everything was right she was going to be the next big thing and look, here she is.”

-Raducanu, who is ranked 338 in the world and was handed a wild card for the tournament, put her tennis career on hold during the coronavirus pandemic in order to concentrate on her A-Levels.
+Raducanu, who is ranked 338 in the world and was handed a wild card, put her tennis career on hold during the coronavirus pandemic in order to concentrate on her A-Levels.

 She was born in Toronto in 2002 to a Chinese mother and Romanian father and the family moved over to England when she was two.